 Albert Bandura’s Impact

-Throughout his almost 60 year career, Bandura wrote hundreds of scientific papers, wrote several books, and influenced thousands of students.
+Throughout his almost 60-year career, Bandura wrote hundreds of scientific papers, and several books, and influenced thousands of students.

 His many awards and honors included: